pyrox18/Pyrox.BlazorComponents.DataGrid/README.md

         <td>@context.Summary</td>
     </GridRow>
 </DataGrid>

+@code {
+	private object parameters = new
+	{
+		Summary = "Balmy"
+	}
+}
 ```

 Supply the `TItem` type parameter when declaring the component.

+The following parameters are optional:
-You can also optionally supply a `DefaultSort` parameter that determines the default sort order for the fetched items.
-Use the `SortInformation<TItem>.SortAscending` or `SortInformation<TItem>.SortDescending` static methods to quickly get the `SortInformation<TKey>` instance that you want.
+- `DefaultSort`: Determines the default sort order for the fetched items.
+Use the `SortInformation<TItem>.SortAscending` or `SortInformation<TItem>.SortDescending` static methods to quickly get the `SortInformation<TItem>` instance that you want.
+- `Parameters`: Parameters that you want to filter the results by.
+For example, supply an `OrderId` as a parameter and only fetch order items related to that `OrderId`.
+You are responsible for handling the presence/absence of these parameters in your `IDataGridService` implementation.

 # Contributing